Christopher-Peterson/hybrid_methylation/README.md

 3. Setup [Integrative Genomics Viewer (IVG)](setup/igv) and associated tools for use on TACC.

+Contributors to this repository should also follow [these instructions](setup/dev)..

 ## Whole Genome Bisulfide Sequence Data

 1. [Get the Data, trim the reads, and prepare the reference